cgwire/kitsu/docs/getting-started-production/README.md

 When an artist needs a review, he changes the status of his task too![wfa](../img/getting-started/wfa_icon.png).

-Click on the status (1) to open the right panel and start the review.
+Click on status (1) to open the right panel and start the review.

 You can watch the version from the right panel, enlarge it (2), or even go fullscreen ![Fullscreen](../img/getting-started/fullscreen.png) (3).